Summary

 State-Wise Availability of e-Affidavit Services

-The legal recognition and availability of e-affidavit services in India vary from state to state.
+The availability and legal recognition of e-affidavit services vary from state to state in India.
 This depends on the implementation of e-stamping systems for stamp duty payment.
-Numerous union territories and states have digital platforms that enable the drafting, stamping, and signing of affidavits online[2].
+Numerous union territories and states have digital platforms that enable the drafting, stamping, and signing of affidavits online.
 Below is a comprehensive list of all Indian states and union territories, along with their standing on the affidavits.

 | State / Union Territory | E-Affidavit Service Legal and Available? |